jkobject/jkobject.github.io/_pages/phd.md

 ## Abstract

-Single-cell RNA sequencing has opened a window into the cellular diversity of living organisms at unprecedented resolution — but making sense of millions of cells across thousands of studies remains a formidable challenge.
+Single-cell RNA sequencing has opened a window into the cellular diversity of living organisms at unprecedented resolution, but making sense of millions of cells across thousands of studies remains a formidable challenge.
 My PhD, completed in March 2026 at ENS and Institut Pasteur under the supervision of [Laura Cantini](https://research.pasteur.fr/fr/team/machine-learning-for-integrative-genomics/)